What is it?

 How does the programme achieve its goals?

-The goal of GAPS is to offer emerging athletes and coaches from the Commonwealth access to additional skills, knowledge, and resources.
+The goal of GAPS is to offer emerging Athletes and Coaches from the Commonwealth access to additional skills, knowledge, and resources.
 This is driven by advancing education and supporting the development of inclusive sport pathways that promotes positive social change in sport and communities.

 To achieve this goal the following five measurable objectives have been identified: